All About Yellow-Bellied Slider Turtle Poop

 Conclusion

 In conclusion, a turtle’s poop comes from its cloaca.
-Turtle poop should be a healthy green or brown, but white is harmless.
-If your turtle shows signs of impaction, constipation, or internal bleeding, get it to a vet right away!
+Turtle poop should be healthy green or brown, but white is harmless.
+If your turtle shows signs of impaction, constipation, or internal bleeding, get it to a vet immediately!